Princess Diana Memorial Fountain

 From its source, water runs down the fountain in two directions, the east side featuring richly textured steps which the water bounces down before passing under a crossing point to the rock and roll section where it gentle rocks and rolls along a subtle curve.
 Before entering the reflection pool at the bottom of the fountain, this east-track of water passes through the swoosh - a subtle curve where water jets create patterns in, and pump additional energy into the water.

 Water which follows the western channel of the fountain ring firstly passes over the highly textured surface of the Mountain Stream where it dances in a lively play of water before passing under a crossing point then onto the bubbles section where the channel widens out and air bubbles are introduced.
-The Children enjoying the Rock and Roll sectionwater then becomes a tumbling cascade of white water as it corners over a waterfall.
+The water then becomes a tumbling cascade of white water as it corners over a waterfall.
 Western channel water then spills over the elaborately carved chadder before tumbling into the reflecting pool where it's re-united with water from the eastern channel.

 The water for the fountain is drawn from London's water table and is continuously refreshed.